ahmedamin1700/storefront/README.md

 There are two modes of execution:

 1. Single execution (build and serve the `dist/server.js`)
-2. Execution with watcher mode and restart enabled
+2. Execution with watcher mode and restart enabled on PORT 3000.

 The commands to achieve the builds described above are, respectively: